-CLEARWATER UNDERGROUND WATER CONSERVATION DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION SEPTEMBER 30, 2018
+CLEARWATER UNDERGROUND WATER CONSERVATION DISTRICT RECONCILIATION OF THE BALANCE SHEET - GOVERNMENTAL FUNDS TO THE STATEMENT OF NET POSITION SEPTEMBER 30, 2019

-Total Fund Balances for Governmental Funds (Page 6) \$ 745,066 Total Net Position Reported for Governmental Activities in the Statement of Net Position is Different Because: Capital assets used in governmental acitivites are not financial resources and therefore are not reported in the funds.
-Those assets consist of: Land Buildings, Equipment and Infrastructure Accumulated Depreciation Net Capital Assets 59,981 674,415 (144,190) 590,206 Some revenues in the governmental fund are deferred because they are not collected within the prescribed time period after yearend.
+Total Fund Balances for Governmental Funds (Page 6) \$ 872,637 Total Net Position Reported for Governmental Activities in the Statement of Net Position is Different Because: Capital assets used in governmental acitivites are not financial resources and therefore are not reported in the funds.
+Those assets consist of: Land 59,981 Buildings, Equipment and Infrastructure Accumulated Depreciation 709,480 (177,272) Net Capital Assets 592,189 Some revenues in the governmental fund are deferred because they are not collected within the prescribed time period after year-end.
 On the accrual basis, however, those revenues would be recognized, regardless of when they are collected.
-28,292 Total Net Position of Governmental Activities (Page 6) \$ ^ 1,363,564
+21,738 Some assets and liabilities are not considered resources available or due in the current period and therefore are not reported in the governmental fund.
+These consist of